1 Welcome to Casablanca.

 6 To Marrakesh.

 Visit the fascinating UNESCO World Heritage Site of the Ksar of Aït Benhaddou, one of the finest examples of South Moroccan architecture, boasting one of Morocco's finest kasbahs.
 Your journey continues via the spectacular Tizi n'Tichka Pass, before descending past charming mountain villages, dense woods and green fields to the ochre-coloured city of Marrakesh.
+With the rest of the day at your leisure, why not relax and enjoy the immaculate facilities of your hotel?
 (B) Stay: Mövenpick Mansour Eddahbi Marrakech.

 Meet your Local Expert in the bustling Jemaa el-Fnaa Square, where you can take a moment to watch the dancers, snake charmers, storytellers and acrobats.
 Explore the Medina and see the Koutoubia Mosque, with its minaret dominating the Marrakesh skyline.
 Visit the intricately decorated Palais Bahia, intended to be the greatest palace of its time when it was built in the late 19th century.
 With time at leisure, you are free to continue exploring, try your hand at haggling in the souks or maybe visit a museum?
 In the evening, perhaps choose to take a charming horse and carriage ride to a vibrant restaurant on Jemaa el-Fnaa Square where you will enjoy a slew of classic Moroccan dishes as you absorb the ambiance and watch twirling belly dancers balance plates of lit candles on their heads.
 (B)